corrode/corrode.github.io/content/blog/paradigms/index.md

 In the beginning, Rust was more functional in nature, but it has since evolved into a more balanced language, supporting a variety of styles.
 The question is where to draw the line between different programming paradigms.

+I found that I often use a functional core with an imperative shell.
+The core consists of small, composable functions that transform data, while the shell provides the necessary control flow.
+I often use object-oriented constructs to organize larger parts of my application, encapsulating related data and functions.

 Here are my personal rules of thumb: